1. Captain James Cook is killed: 1779

 10. Jacqueline Kennedy shows off the White House: 1962.

-Wearing a triple strand of pearls and a red wool dress befitting Valentine’s Day, the 32-year-old First Lady led a huge nationwide television audience tuned into CBS and NBC on a virtual tour of the White House’s state rooms, which she had recently refurbished.
+Wearing a triple strand of pearls and a red wool dress befitting Valentine’s Day, Jacqueline Kennedy, the 32-year-old First Lady, led a huge nationwide television audience tuned into CBS and NBC on a virtual tour of the White House’s state rooms, which she had recently refurbished.
 Accompanied by CBS newsman Charles Collingwood, Mrs. Kennedy displayed her knowledge of fine arts as she described the presidential mansion’s historic portraits, antiques and furnishings.
 Although President John F. Kennedy appeared for the final five minutes of the broadcast, his wife was the star of the show, earning critical plaudits and an honorary Emmy Award.